 Graphic Definition of Bel-esprit

-2. A witty or clever person.
+Bel-esprit n.
+A cultivated, highly intelligent, witty, or clever person.

 The term "bel esprit," originating from French, translates to "fine mind" or "beautiful spirit."
 It is used to describe individuals who possess exceptional wit, intellect, and creativity.
 Historically, the phrase has been associated with people who are not only intelligent but also cultured and eloquent, often contributing to the arts, literature, or philosophy.
 A "bel esprit" is someone admired for their ability to think deeply and express themselves with elegance and insight.